-If you're based in the US, you may have USPS shipping rates automatically calculated for your orders by using calculated shipping.
-With calculated shipping, costs are determined based on the total weight and dimensions of an order, the buyer's address, and the mail class that the buyer selects during Checkout.
+If you're based in the US or Canada, you may have USPS or Canada Post shipping rates automatically calculated for your orders by using calculated shipping.
+With calculated shipping, costs are determined based on the total weight and dimensions of an order, the buyer's address, and the shipping service that the buyer selects during Checkout.

-If you still prefer to set your own shipping rates, you can use Etsy’s Price Your Postage tool to help determine costs.
+If you still prefer to set your own shipping rates, you can use Etsy’s Price Your Postage tool to help determine costs if you use the USPS, or the Price Your Shipping tool for Canada Post rates.

 Each seller determines their own shipping rates.